Ferry to Patras

 Getting to Patras by Ferry

-- There are direct routes from Ancona to Patras port but also with stopovers in Corfu and Igoumenitsa.
+- There are direct routes with the ferry Ancona Patras but also with stopovers in Corfu and Igoumenitsa.
 The average journey time is around 23 hours and can be tiring, so it would be much more comfortable if you book a cabin or even camp on board in your vehicle

-- The Patra Venice route takes approx. 30 hours, depending on the vessel and stopovers (Corfu, Igoumenitsa) which happen depending on the season
+- The Venice to Patras ferry route takes approx. 30 hours, depending on the vessel and stopovers (Corfu, Igoumenitsa) which happen depending on the season

-- The Patra Bari and Patras Brindisi connections need almost 16 hours for the reason that they are located in southeast Italy, closer to Greece
+- The Bari to Patras and the Brindisi Patras ferry connections need almost 16 hours for the reason that they are located in southeast Italy, closer to Greece

 - Except for Italy, you can also reach the port of Patras from the ports of Sami in Kefalonia and from Pisaetos in Ithaca in 3 and 4 hours respectively with crossings which run throughout the whole year

-Reaching the Patra port can easily be accomplished by coming from the two biggest cities of Greece, Athens and Thessaloniki.
+Patras ferry port is located in the western part of the city, facing the Gulf of Patras.
+It is a highly developed port of great importance and is often called the gate to Greece.
+Reaching the port can easily be accomplished by coming from the two biggest cities of Greece, Athens and Thessaloniki.
 Patras abstains approx. 210 km from Athens and 450 km from Thessaloniki.
 Volos and Agios Konstantinos are two further important Greek mainland ports that connect to the Sporades Islands and can easily be reached from Patras.

 Patras to Athens